-Approval of annual and interim financial statements The Board approves the annual or interim financial statements.
+The Board approves the annual or interim financial statements.
+The Board approves the annual or interim financial statements.
 The Board is engaged on any key issues impacting the Company throughout the year and gives appropriate time and consideration to the approval.